 Major Strength represented by 4.0

-Major weakness need lot of company effort to change into minor weakness then strength and finally major strength.As compared to major strength minor weakness need little efforts of the company to change it into strength.
+Major weakness needs company attention to change into minor weakness then strength and finally major strength.As compared to major strength minor weakness need little efforts of the company to change it into strength.
 The range of rating start from minimum 1.0 which is worst and maximum 4.0 which is the best factor of the company.

 Weight attribute in IFE matrix indicates the relative importance of factor to being successful in the firm’s industry.
 The weight range from 0.0 means not important and 1.0 means important, sum of all assigned weight to factors must be equal to 1.0 otherwise the calculation would not be consider correct.